efa/Wilderland/README.txt

 * 'WLmxe32.exe' Win32 binary cross-built with MXE.static [4] link on Linux64
 * 'WLpc.exe'    Win32 binary built with Pelles C/LCC on Win32
 * 'WLosx'       macOS64 binary cross-built with OSXcross/CLang/LLVM [5] on Linux
 * 'Wilderland2.10b.dmg'                         macOS64 standard package
-* 'Wilderland_Linux_x86_64_64bit.AppImage' Linux64 portable package
+* 'Wilderland2.10b_Linux_x86_64_64bit.AppImage' Linux64 portable package

 Just unzip all files to a directory.
 On macOS the standard Wilderland.dmg file can be installed opening it and dragging to Applications.
+On Linux the portable package AppImage should be saved in a writable directory, make it executable with: ```$ chmod +x Wilderland*.AppImage```

 The sources was ported to SDLv2.0, added the support for a free Z80 emulator:
 'z80emu' by Lin Ke-Fong [6] now the default, and some improvements, see